Sixth Grade Curriculum Choices (2025)

 Curriculum

 I am often asked, “What is the best homeschool curriculum?”
 There is no single right answer to that question.
 The best is the one that works for your family.
-I have spent hundreds of hours reviewing curriculum and I can tell you that there are many wonderful programs available and what works for one child may not work for another.
+I have spent hundreds of hours reviewing curriculum, and I can tell you that there are many wonderful programs available, and what works for one child may not work for another.

 When you are getting started, I recommend buying used curriculum.
 When you buy used, you can resell and get most of your money back if you find it does not work for you.
 This often helps give families flexibility as they determine what will or will not work for them.
 I also highly recommend doing a little research into homeschooling philosophies to help you narrow down your options.
 There are some great free tools to help with that in our How Do I Get Started Homeschooling? post.